 Schunzel began his coaching career at Purdue University in March of 2005, helping lead the Boilermakers to a trip to the NCAA Sweet 16 and a 25-9 record.
 Schunzel’s main responsibilities were scouting Purdue’s opponents and managing the team’s blockers during matches.

 Schunzel left Purdue for Valparaiso University where he helped guide the Crusaders to a 44-24 overall record and a pair of Horizon League Championship finals in two seasons.

 The St. Louis, Mo., native began his volleyball career as a player at both the collegiate and professional level, starting in 1999 as a four-year starter at Ball State University.
 The three-year team captain brought the Cardinals to the 2004 NCAA Final Four and a Midwestern Intercollegiate Volleyball Association (MIVA) Championship.

 Individually, the four-year starting setter earned second team All-America honors in 2004 and honorable mention recognition in 2003.
 Shunzel was a four-time All-MIVA honoree, garnering first team honors 2002 through 2004 and honorable mention in 2001.
 He also was named to the MIVA All-Academic team four times.

 After graduation, Schunzel played professionally with Germany’s VfB Friedrichshafen Volleyball Club in 2004 and 2005.

 Keeping with the volleyball theme, Schunzel’s wife, Briana, was the 2004 Mid-American Conference Player of the Year while a setter at Ohio University.
-The couple welcomed their first son, Griffin, in December of 2012.
+The couple has two sons named Griffin and Grady.